peteroupc/MailLib/api/com.upokecenter.mail.DispositionBuilder.md

 ## Constructors

 * `DispositionBuilder() DispositionBuilder`<br>
- Initializes a new instance of the DispositionBuilder class.
+ Initializes a new instance of the DispositionBuilder class using the disposition type "attachment".
 * `DispositionBuilder​(ContentDisposition mt) DispositionBuilder`<br>
- Initializes a new instance of the DispositionBuilder class.
+ Initializes a new instance of the DispositionBuilder class using the data from the given content disposition.
 * `DispositionBuilder​(String type) DispositionBuilder`<br>
- Initializes a new instance of the DispositionBuilder class.
+ Initializes a new instance of the DispositionBuilder class using the given disposition type.

 ## Method Details

 ### DispositionBuilder
     public DispositionBuilder()
-Initializes a new instance of the <code>DispositionBuilder</code> class.
+Initializes a new instance of the <code>DispositionBuilder</code> class using the disposition type "attachment".
 ### DispositionBuilder
     public DispositionBuilder​(ContentDisposition mt)
-Initializes a new instance of the <code>DispositionBuilder</code> class.
+Initializes a new instance of the <code>DispositionBuilder</code> class using the data from the given content disposition.

 **Parameters:**